kvnlnt/ARK/README.rst

 ARK
 ==================================================================

+    The details are not the details.
+They make the design.
+    - Charles Eames

 ARK is a pet project that I've been looking to build for over a decade.
 It is my attempt at building the content management system I always wanted and/or needed.
 A CMS that by nature is easy to understand and meets the technical, functional and design needs for all parties involved.

 .. _TOP: